Smoke Bomb Photography Guide For A Better Vibe

 Cristian Negroni developed a dynamic sequence of friends running on the beach with smoke bombs, which was shot by Cristian Negroni.
 When THAT shot a series of images representing traditional Thai costumes, he used smoke bombs to create a mysterious mood.

 Arman Sharma photographs the smoke bomb without including a human subject in the frame, allowing the smoke bomb to take the spotlight.
-Smoke bomb photography Amazon is a very common term in this photography
+Smoke bomb photography Amazon is a very common term in this photography.
+Additional inspiration may be found by typing “smoke bomb photography” into the 500px search box located at the top right of the page.

 The fireworks display is about to begin!
 We enjoy a good smoke bomb photograph and judging by the response to this particular photograph, we’re not alone.
 Whatever you use them for, whether it’s engagement photos, a fun trip, or simply adding a splash of color to your shots, the effect is undeniable.